 Activities in Colorado and Montana

 He grew up on the Revolutionary War town of Stony Point, New York—which helps explain his interest in the American Founding—but he has split most of his adult life between Colorado (1977-1987; 2011-present and Montana (1987-2011).
-His writings have appeared in most major news outlets in Colorado and in all major news outlets in Montana, and he regularly makes personal appearances in both states.
+His writings have appeared in most major news outlets in Colorado and in all major news outlets in Montana, and he regularly makes personal and media appearances in both states.
 His professional offices are in Colorado, as is his law license.
 When living in Montana, he created and hosted the state’s first statewide commercial radio talk show; became Montana’s best known political activist; led victorious ballot-issue campaigns, including the most successful petition-referendum drive in the state’s history; and helped push through several important pieces of legislation.
 In June 2000, he was the runner-up among five candidates in the party primaries for Governor of the State of Montana.

 Recreation?
 He loves to spend time in the great outdoors, where he enjoys skiing and hiking, either alone or in the company of his wife, daughters, and sons-in-law.
 He also likes travel, science fiction, and opera, and is active in the Denver Lyric Opera Guild.